 Combine the coconut oil, olive oil and egg yolk in a bowl.
 And mix until combined.

-Add the DIY overnight hair mask to your hair.
-To make the application process even easier, you can use a bottle like this to get it into your scalp.
+Apply the mask to your hair beginning at the ends and working up to the root.
 I’ve solely done my ends in coconut/olive oil and just dipped my ends in a bowl and worked it up.
 If you’re super oily, I’d leave the oil out of your scalp, and solely put the egg yolk on your scalp and put the oil on everything else but a few inches from your scalp.
 Be sure to comb through your hair once it’s applied to ensure it gets distributed well on every strand.